SIX Group: Owner

-SIX is owned by around 130 national and international financial institutions, which are also the main users of its services.
+SIX is owned by around 120 national and foreign financial institutions, which are also the main users of its services.
 The company is not listed on the stock exchange.

 Initiatives

 SIX supports the Swiss Finance Museum (formerly Wertpapierwelt in Olten).
 The museum presents a multimedia exhibition on the origins of the economic system and the importance of the Swiss financial market and its infrastructure.

 SIX is a founding member of the FinTech Incubator and Accelerator F10.
 Here, for example, SIX employees work together with start-ups to further develop financial technology in Switzerland.
 SIX intends to offer an open banking hub for business customers before the end of 2019.
 Among others, the two accounting software providers Abacus and Klara will use the Hub.
 Banks can also open their IT interface to the hub.
 UBS, Credit Suisse, Zürcher Kantonalbank, Valiant Bank as well as Raiffeisen Schweiz participate at the project.